FuelLabs/sway-applications/counter-script/README.md

 ## Overview

-The counter contract interaction script is a simple script example that demonstrates how one can make a script to call contracts in an arbitrary order, also demonstrating how to utilize scripts using the rust sdk, via the test.
+The script is an example which demonstrates how to call contracts in an arbitrary order and test them using the Rust SDK.

-A counter contract is deployed, with methods to manipulate the internal counter variable, these methods are called in the script
+The script manipulates contract state through ABI calls.

 More information can be found in the [specification](./project/SPECIFICATION.md).